jonlpersson/ed-latimore/site/_posts/2021-12-13-why-is-math-important-12-practical-reasons-to-develop-math-skills.md

 As technology has revolutionized different industries, it has improved educational standards as well.
 Students now have online ways to learn and practice math problems.

-[Calculatores](https://calculatores.com/){: target="_blank" rel="noopener noreferrer"} provides a ton of online calculators that can help you learn math and practice online.
+[Calculatores](https://calculatores.com/) provides a ton of online calculators that can help you learn math and practice online.

 ## A recap of the 12 reasons why math is important